shsagir/play-area-sync/docs/app.md

 Mind that you can also use `.htaccess` files with `RewriteRule` directives to handle different domains differently.

+## Trial

+You can test fortrabbit for free.
+Therefore each Account can have one trial App running.
+The purpose of the trial is testdrive the platform.
+See if it works as advertised.
+See if fortrabbit is the right hosting solution for you.

+#### Starting a new trial App

+Find the "Create an App" on the Dashboard home.
+When asked for the plan, you can choose the free trial option instead.
+Trial Apps are available for both stacks, Universal & Professional.

+#### Extending the trial

+The default trial time is short.
+A timer in the Dashboard with your App will show you the time left.
+You can extend the evaluation period by completing some simple tasks like:

+* Confirming your Accounts e-mail address
+* Setting your real name under your Account
+* Deploying some code to the trial App
+* Routing a domain to the trial App

+A task that is completed has a checkmark `✔`.
+Tasks that are still todo will show how much time you will gain `+12h`.

+Additionally, after some trial time has passed, we show a link to a contact form where you can ask us to extend the trial time.
+Here you'll write us something about your goals with the trial and we are happy to extend the trial for much longer period.

+You can see those tasks in the Dashboard with the overview of your App.

+#### Upgrading the trial

+You can, of course, upgrade from your trial to a paid plan at any time.
+You can do so under your Apps overview.

+#### The end of a trial

+When the trial is finally over, the trial App will be deleted — we will not keep your data hostage.
+Good news is: we will inform you by e-mail before it happens and you can start a new trial right away, after your current trial ended.

 ## Further readings

 * [Quirks and constrains](/quirks)